peer-base/peer-pad/docs/SECURITY.md

 ### Security of data at rest

-Peerpad uses the local store to store some records.
+PeerPad uses the local store to store some records.
 These are the records that make up the CRDT and contain data and operations to the document.
 In order for this to be safe from people with access to the local store that don't have the key, these records are encrypted using a symmetric key derived from the "read key".

 ### Access control